Origin

 Timeline

-Learned to code from a C# textbook in a village with no electricity, writing programs on paper by candlelight and memorizing syntax before ever touching a computer.
+Got a C# textbook and started learning to code the only way possible — writing programs on paper by candlelight, memorizing syntax and logic flows line by line before ever touching a computer.

 2023